Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 What strong location selection looks like:

-• Validate fit with objective metrics:
+• Validation against objective fit metrics:

 • R² above 0.7 is a healthy target for many brands